2014 Leonids Forecast

-This year the Leonids will peak during the night (after midnight) and early morning hours of 16 and 17 of November.
-A full moon will shine all night long, making 2013 an unfavorable year for watching the Leonids.
+This year the Leonids will peak during the night (after midnight) and early morning hours of 17 and 18 of November (The hours right before dawn are considered the best.).
+A waning-crescent moon will provide dark enough skies to view these bright and colorful meteors.

 - Comet of Origin: 55P/Tempel-Tuttle